-Custodians must confirm their work schedules through their immediate Library supervisor.
+Custodians must confirm their work schedules through their immediate supervisor.

-All employees are responsible for notifying custodians in the event of spills, wet floors, and other situations that may be hazardous and can be solved quickly and safely through cleaning.
-Employees must notify their immediate supervisor as well during emergencies.
+All employees are responsible for notifying custodians and the employees' immediate supervisors in the event of spills, wet floors, and other situations that may be hazardous and can be solved quickly and safely through cleaning.

-Custodians, like all Library employees, are required to be familiar with and adhere to Blue Book and coinciding Augusta-Richmond County Policy and Personnel Manual policies.
+Custodians, like all Library employees, are required to be familiar with and adhere to Blue Book and coinciding Augusta-Richmond County PPPM policies.